 Smartboard can be great for the entire class to see the student, if this is the style of connection you have chosen.
 If you want the student to be able to see what you do on the Smartboard, we suggest using a spare computer.

 First, contact your school’s technology specialist.
-It could be that network settings for your school prevent Skype from working, or you need special permission.
+It could be that network settings for your school prevent the video conferencing app from working, or you need special permission.
 Involve the technology specialist in what you are trying to do and see if they can help you.
-If Skype still does not work, give us a call.
+If the video conferencing app still does not work, give us a call.
 We can put you in touch with our tech support staff and other technology specialists who have had success connecting.
-If Skype does not work, some schools have begun using IVISIT.
-You can visit their website for more information.

 Some parents did not sign the permission slip, now what?